sohammandal/mlops-comment-moderation/README.md

 ## "Changed" Test Data

 To test model robustness in real-world conditions:
-- We modify test comments using techniques like synonym swaps or tone softening
+- We modify test comments using techniques like synonym swaps, typos and noise injection
 - Re-run predictions and capture metric changes
-- Monitor distribution drift and flag outliers using Evidently
+- Monitor distribution drift and flag evaluation metrics using Evidently.
+See report [here](assets/evidently_report_summary.md)

 ---